-Once upon a time there was a nightclub that was unlike any other nightclub that had ever existed.
+Once upon a time there was a nightclub unlike any other that had ever existed.
 It was owned by the customers.
 The customers came to the nightclub to pursue their happiness, which was much easier there than in most other places.
 As you can imagine, most people were eager to cooperate under such conditions and generally enjoyed associating with one another.

 However, there was the occasional disruption.
 One customer might have a dispute with another over a piece of property or a love interest.
 Sometimes a fight broke out.
-There are always some people in every nightclub that are just looking for trouble.
+There are some people in every nightclub that are just looking for trouble.
 Sometimes uninvited guests tried to enter from the outside and assault the customers.
 For any and all of these reasons, the customers decided to hire people to provide protection.
 They hired bouncers.

 The bouncers were not the “best and brightest” people in the nightclub.
 On the contrary.
 They were hired for their proficiency in using force.
-The customers only tolerated the knuckle-dragging bouncers because they assumed that they needed them to keep order.
+The customers only tolerated the knuckle-dragging bouncers because they assumed they needed them to keep order.
 “Stand by the door and try to stay out of the way, unless there is some kind of trouble.”
-That was the general attitude of the customers towards the bouncers.
+That was the general attitude towards the bouncers.

-Now, it goes without saying that there was always an inherent danger in having the bouncers around at all.
+Now, it goes without saying that there was always an inherent danger in having the bouncers around.
 Since they represented a potential for violence that no one customer or small group of customers could successfully resist, the safety of the whole nightclub depended upon all customers watching the bouncers closely.
-They had to make sure that the bouncers did not start exerting their power against anyone other than the real troublemakers.
+They had to make sure the bouncers did not start exerting their power against anyone other than the real troublemakers.
 For many years, they were successful in keeping the bouncers under control.

 However, most of the customers weren’t interested.
 They preferred to mind their own business, buy their own drinks, and sit at whatever tables they managed to get in fair competition with everyone else.
 The last people they wanted to have anything to do with, much less receive any assistance from, were the bouncers.

-Eventually, a solution presented itself.
+Finally, a solution presented itself.
 One of the less affluent customers approached the head bouncer.
 He said that it wasn’t fair that people like him couldn’t afford as many drinks as the rest of the customers and that the drinks they could afford were only well liquor, rather than top shelf.
 He suggested that the bouncers do something about it.

 The bouncers were interested in this new opportunity to preserve their positions.
-If they could get the lower-income customers on their side, together with the wealthy customers, they might be able to keep their racket going.
+If they could get the lower-income customers on their side, together with the wealthy customers, they might be able to keep the racket going.
 There was only one problem.
 The lower-income customers didn’t have any money of their own, so the bouncers didn’t know how they were going to buy the top shelf drinks that these potential new supporters demanded.
 For a long time, the bouncers were unable to solve this conundrum.

-They were finally enlightened by a customer that was interested in seeing the new plan succeed.
+They were finally enlightened by a customer interested in seeing the new plan succeed.
 He was a “community organizer.”
-He didn’t have any identifiable skills or produce anything that anyone would voluntarily buy.
-All that he was qualified to do was to organize people into a group that could use their numbers to influence the bouncers.
+He didn’t have any identifiable skills or produce anything anyone would voluntarily buy.
+All he was qualified to do was to organize people into a group that could use their numbers to influence the bouncers.
 To him, the answer to the bouncer’s dilemma was simple.
 If the bouncers needed money in order to buy drinks for their new supporters, they should just get it from the rest of the customers.

 It never occurred to the bouncers to wonder where all of the money came from.
 At one time, the affluent customers had become wealthy by producing products that other people voluntarily bought from them.
 However, as the new system progressed, the affluent were increasingly making their money simply from kickbacks that the bouncers were giving them from the till.
 They were no longer wealthy because of what they produced.
 They were wealthy because of what the bouncers extorted from other people and gave to them.